-Weight: Whole unit, or can be taken as either a Half-unit in C10.1a or a Half-unit in C10.1b
+Weight: Whole-unit (OSS paper code 2483), or can be taken as either a Half-unit in C10.1a (OSS paper code 2A83) or a Half-unit in C10.1b (OSS paper code 2B83).

-C10.1a: Stochastic Differential Equations - Dr Qian - 16MT
+C10.1a: Stochastic Differential Equations - Prof. Lyons-16MT

-A course on integration and an introduction to discrete martingales such as can be found in B10a Martingales Through Measure Theory.
+A course on integration (in future years Part A integration will be required) and an introduction to discrete martingales, B10a Martingales Through Measure Theory, is expected.